 The three different body types are Endomorph, Mesomorph and Ectomorph.
-What is your body type? and depending on what body type you are will you need to train differently or be on some kind of special diet?
+What is your body type? and depending on what body type you are, will you need to train differently or need some kind of special diet?

 This is the body type that falls into the middle of the other two, they have a broader skeleton than Ectomorphs but not as broad as Endomorphs.
-Mesomorphs are usually athletic, or they have the potential to develop athletic builds with good tone and definition, they can usually build muscle quickly, however they can also gain body fat if they consume to many calories.
-Weight training workouts will normally get good results plus include some cardio to help keep that body fat percent low.
+Mesomorphs are usually athletic, or they have the potential to develop athletic builds with good tone and definition.
+They can usually build muscle quickly, however they can also gain body fat if they consume too many calories.
+Weight training workouts will normally get good results, include some cardio to help keep that body fat percent low.

 Some people are not necessary just restricted to one body type, they can be a combination of two of these body types.
 No matter what body type you are you can still achieve a great deal with the right training and a good balanced healthy diet.